Meta Business Manager Setup in 2026

 After successfully logging in, your account will appear in the overview.

-Don't worry, you don't need to connect your Threads account separately.
+You don't need to connect your Threads account separately.
 If you created your Threads profile via your Instagram account, it should be automatically connected.

 You can tell this is the case if you can select your Threads account in the Ads Manager at the ad level.